 Grace Kavinsky, a Stern Family Civic Scholar from Oak Park, IL, is majoring in classics and minoring in African & African American studies and art history.
 Grace interned at the Supreme Court of the United States in the Office of the Curator.
 She engaged in topics which centered on criminal justice reform and heritage institution accountability.

 Rachel Kleinhandler, a Stern Family Civic Scholar from Rye Brook, NY, is majoring in American culture studies and minoring in the business of social impact.
-She hopes to address mental illness and the related stigma to encourage greater awareness for the supporter population.
+Her project addresses mental illness and the related stigma to encourage greater awareness for the supporter population.
 Through various partnerships, she contributed to the development of mental health resources, social media content, and crisis support.

 Sherece Laine, a Stern Family Civic Scholar from The Bronx, NY, is majoring in African & African American studies and minoring in anthropology: global health & the environment.
 Sherece interned with IFM Community Medicine.
 Through this experience, she explored the role community-based organizations have in providing adequate health care services for individuals from marginalized communities to decrease health disparities.

 Zach Vincent, a Fox-Clark Civic Scholar from East Moline, IL, is majoring in political science with minors in writing and legal studies.
 Zach partnered with the Obama Foundation on the strategic and operational development of their civic education programming for his summer project.

 Class of 2019

 Sophie Abo, a Fox-Clark Civic Scholar from Pittsburgh, PA, is majoring in anthropology: global health and the environment and minoring in biology in the College of Arts & Sciences.
 Her project examined the intersection of health and transit in St. Louis, MO.

 Haley Allen, a Mary and Tom Stillman Civic Scholar from St. Charles, MO, is majoring in international studies: international affairs and psychology in the College of Arts & Sciences.
 She spent her summer with the “Literacy Garden” program in Kenya.